jragland/100doc/log.md

 **Today's Progress**: I decided to work on some training modules on A Cloud Guru.
 Specifically, I am working through the training course for the AWS Cloud Practioner that ACG offers.

-I worked on setting up EC2 instances and SSH'ing into them to setup a simple apache webserver OR setting up EC2 instances to load with ~~run~~ bootstrap scripts and have the apache webserver setup automatically.
-Once that was up and operational, we worked through setting up an application load balancer and making a target pool of the two servers. once that was done, we practiced turning off one server to see the ALB respond.
+I worked on setting up an EC2 instance and SSH'ing into it to setup a simple apache webserver.
+I then setup an EC2 instance  ~~to load with run~~ that was set to load a bootstrap script that would install an apache webserver setup automatically with a simple html page.
+Once that was up and operational, we worked through setting up an application load balancer and making a target pool of the two servers. once that was done, we practiced turning off one server to see the ALB respond and load traffic from the remaining operational webserver.

+Next, we started to review databases and how they are represented in AWS.
+The lab consist of building an RDS mysql instance spread across multiple AZ's.
+Going to let that finish building and then finish the lab either later tonight or tomorrow.

-**Thoughts**: As ive stated before, I work with this stuff daily but it escapes me at times how easy it is to setup a fault tolerant system that is fully cloud-native.  d
+**Thoughts**: As ive stated before, I work with this stuff daily but it escapes me at times how easy it is to setup a fault tolerant system that is fully cloud-native.
+I have long been a fan of A Cloud Guru, but to see how they setup these classes its really cool to see that someone who has NEVER touched this stuff can walk through doing exactly what I just did.
+I cant imagine how exciting that must be for someone who hasnt dealt with technology their whole life.

 **Link(s) to work**:
     - [Testing World](https://github.com/jragland/TestingWorld)